aws/aws-cdk-rfcs/text/0419-cdk-launchpads.md

 We show examples of different parts of the JSON file in each of the sections below.

-You apply the changes using the JSON/YAML file by passing the file as an argument to the Launchpad commands, for example `cdk-lpads update my-launchpad.json/my-launchpad.yaml`.
+You apply the changes using the JSON/YAML file by passing the file as an argument to the Launchpad commands, for example `cdk-launchpad update my-launchpad.json/my-launchpad.yaml`.

 Deploying the Launchpads through a pipeline will also be supported with [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html).